sebouh137/clas12-rge-analysis/README.md

 ```
 Usage: draw_plots [-hn:o:a:w:] infile
  * -h          : show this message and exit.
+ * -p pid      : skip particle selection and draw plots for pid.
+ * -c          : apply all cuts (general, geometry, and DIS) instead of asking
+                 which ones to apply while running.
  * -n nentries : number of entries to process.
  * -o outfile  : output file name.
 Default is plots_<run_no>.root.
  * -a accfile  : apply acceptance correction using acc_filename.